-The new temporary measure places a cap on the application fee for businesses (£100), and introduces a new 14-day determination period, ensuring that businesses can obtain licences in a timely and cost effective manner aiding to their financial recovery.
+• Duration of licences - no longer a minimum of three months, and can be granted for up to two years. new temporary measure places a cap on the application fee for businesses (£100), and introduces a new 14-day determination period, ensuring that businesses can obtain licences in a timely and cost effective manner aiding to their financial recovery.